keith-dev/openbsd/src/distrib/powerpc/ramdisk/install.md

 		echo "You will have an opportunity to do this shortly." echo
-		echo "You will probably see a few '...: no disk label' messages" echo "It's completly normal.
+		echo "You will probably see a few '...: no disk label' messages" echo "It's completely normal.
 The disk has no label yet." echo "This will take a minute or two..." sleep 2
 		echo -n "Creating Master Boot Record (MBR)..."